Friday, 11 December 2009

 William Frazer’s father was a member of the Ulster Defence Regiment, the replacement of the B Specials.
 They were eventually amalgamated with the RIR.
 His father died when he was shot by the Provisional Irish Republican Army, the PIRA, on the 30th of August 1975.
 Over the next ten years four members of William Frazer’s family were shot by the IRA.
 William Frazer after applying for a firearm was rejected, as he was “known to associate with Loyalist Paramilitaries”.

 Now at this stage I wish to discuss FAIR.
-This is William Frazer’s campaign set up to represent victims of the IRA in South Armagh during the Troubles.
-However he does not provide representation for those who were slaughtered at the hands of the Loyalist gangs, the RUC and the British Army.
-The website reflects the extent of hatred that William Frazer is engulfed in.
+This is William Frazer’s campaign set up to represent victims of the IRA in

 The very top of the page has the very blatant image hyperlink that is titled “Attacks by Catholic Extremists”.
-This image takes you to a list of articles, with titles such as “…Armed Catholic Extremists on the street” and “Catholic Extremist Orange Hall attack” etc.
+This image takes you to a list of articles, with titles such as “…Armed Catholic Extremists on the street” and “Catholic Extremist Orange Hall attack” etc. There is even an article entitled the “Role and Responsibility of the Roman Catholic Community”, placing responsibility for those that died on the hands of any Catholic in the occupied counties.

 Also on this site is a section entitled “The Hunger Strikers, The Truth”.
 Now the first thing that strikes me here is the complete irrelevance of this section on the site.
 This is merely a section of his site to paint those who died on hunger strike of being “Criminals, Murderers and thugs”.